-Serving Dallas, Plano, Irving, Arlington and Surrounding Areas
+Serving Dallas, Plano, Irving, Richardson, Mckinney, Garland, Arlington & Surrounding Areas.

 Hail can strike unannounced, and it can leave your car with major damage.
 When hail strikes, and you’re caught with an exposed car, there’s only one solution: Dent Mechanic Group.
 Here at Dent Mechanic Group, your Texas source for auto hail damage repair, we specialize in providing paintless dent repair services that are the perfect solution for relieving your car of unsightly hail dents.
 So let’s talk hail damage.
 Here’s our solution to auto body hail damage, as well as everything you need to know about hail here in Texas and what it can do to your vehicle.

 Paintless dent repair is specifically designed to eliminate dents caused by hail without paint removal or repainting the vehicle.